alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 <hr width="75%">

 I understand for most people, Fantasy Football gets them more into football.
 It makes meaningless, unwatchable games interesting and fun.
 It allows people to compete and measure themselves against others.

-And at the very least, it's a great way to bond and stay in touch with friends.
+At the very least, it's a good way to bond and stay in touch with friends.

 Perhaps I've outgrown Fantasy Football, if there is such a thing.
 All I know is, what use to be entertaining and enjoyable is now a chore and stressful.
 I certainly won't miss being glued to my TV, computer, and phone watching football and checking stat lines all day.